-During the second half of each term pupils are assessed formally in English, Maths and Science and these findings offer teachers formative assessment opportunities to support their summative findings.
+During the second half of each term pupils are assessed in English, Maths and Science and these findings offer teachers formative assessment opportunities to support their summative findings.
+Maths and English comprehension testing is undertaken online to meet the changing needs of the children at 11+.
 All Maths and comprehension assessments produce a standardised score which is reported to parents on the school reports.